Assisted Service Mode

 Consumer Tastes Are Changing Fast

 As pub goers become more diverse, their expectations are changing too.
-Many customers still enjoy trusted favourites like Strongbow and Stowford Press.
+Many customers still enjoy trusted favourites like Strongbow cider and Stowford Press.
 But younger consumers are increasingly choosing:

 Premium and Flavoured Ciders Are on the Rise